-3. In the last 14 days, did you have close contact (within 6 feet for a total of 15 minutes or more in a 24 hour period) with anyone diagnosed with COVID-19 or suspected of having COVID-19 and you did not complete quarantine?
+3. In the last 14 days, have you had close contact (within 6 feet for at least 15 minutes) with anyone diagnosed with COVID-19 or suspected of having COVID-19 (i.e., tested due to symptoms)?

 If YES, the staff person should not be permitted to work.
-The staff person may return after they have completed quarantine according to MDH and local guidance unless instructed by a health care provider/health department to quarantine longer.
+The staff person may return after they have completed quarantine for 14 days from the date of last exposure to the person with diagnosed or suspected COVID-19 unless instructed by a health care provider/health department to quarantine longer.